Projects | UIS

 How Can I Get UIS Help on a Project?

-Start by completing this UIS Project Request form.
+If you are working on something related to Audio/Visual technology, begin by completing this AV Project Request Form.
+For all other projects, begin with our more generic UIS Project Request Form.
 Not all of the questions require answers.
 Just provide as much information as you can.
 Once you submit this form, the UIS management team will review it alongside other project requests, strategic plans and available resources to determine whether and when it can be done.

 What Happens Once a Project Request Is Approved?